Promoting choice for optimal animal health

 “Golden Retriever study suggests neutering affects dog health” (UC Davis press release on above study)

-“Non-Reproductive Long-Term Health Complications of Gonad Removal in Dogs as Well as Possible Causal Relationships with Post-Gonadectomy Elevated Luteinizing Hormone (LH) Concentrations” Khawla Zwida and Michelle Anne Kutzler, 2016
+“Non-Reproductive Long-Term Health Complications of Gonad Removal in Dogs as Well as Possible Causal Relationships with Post-Gonadectomy Elevated Luteinizing Hormone (LH) Concentrations” Zwida and Kutzler, 2016.

 “Aggression toward Familiar People, Strangers, and Conspecifics in Gonadectomized and Intact Dogs” Farhoody et al., 2018.